Fit as a Mama Bear

 • Let sit in the oven as it cools for ten more minutes.
 Remove from the oven and let cool fully in the pan.

-• Once cooled, pull out the parchment paper and cut into squares.
-Store in the fridge
+• Once cooled, pull out the parchment paper and cut into squares before chilling them in the fridge for at least 4 hours.

 Notes

-• make sure the coconut milk is from a can but not hardened (as it would be from storing in the fridge).
+• Make sure the coconut milk is a full-fat version from a can but not hardened (as it would be from storing in the fridge).
 If it’s hard, simply melt it over low heat.

 Nutrition